David Lloyd George: Passchendaele

+Lloyd George attended the National Eisteddfod of Wales in Birkenhead on 6 September 1917 (the first UK prime minister to do so for 44 years).
+He attended the chairing of the Bard ceremony, where the chair was awarded to the poet Hedd Wyn ('Blessed Peace' in Welsh).
+It was announced that the poet had been killed in the Battle of Passchendaele six weeks earlier.
+The chair was draped with a black sheet, giving the Eisteddfod it's alternative name of the Eisteddfod of the Black Chair.

-At a meeting at Boulogne on the 25th of September, Lloyd George broached with Painlevé the setting up of an Allied Supreme War Council then making Foch generalissimo.
+At a meeting at Boulogne on the 25th of September, Lloyd George broached with Paul Painlevé the setting up of an Allied Supreme War Council then making Ferdinand Foch generalissimo.
 Law had written to Lloyd George that ministers must soon decide whether or not the offensive was to continue.
-Lloyd George and Robertson met Haig in France (26 September) to discuss the recent German peace feelers (which in the end were publicly repudiated by Chancellor Michaelis) and the progress of the offensive.
-Haig preferred to continue, encouraged by Plumer's recent successful attacks in dry weather at Menin Road (20 September) and Polygon Wood (26 September), and stating that the Germans were "very worn out".
+Lloyd George and Robertson met Haig in France (26 September) to discuss the recent German peace feelers (which in the end were publicly repudiated by Chancellor Georg Michaelis) and the progress of the offensive.
+Haig preferred to continue, encouraged by Herbert Plumer's recent successful attacks in dry weather at Menin Road (20 September) and Polygon Wood (26 September), and stating that the Germans were "very worn out".
 In October the wet weather returned for the final attack towards Passchendaele.
 At the final meeting of the War Policy Committee on 11 October 1917, Lloyd George authorised the offensive to continue, but warning of failure in three weeks' time.
 Hankey (21 October) claimed in his diary that Lloyd George had deliberately allowed Passchendaele to continue to discredit Haig and Robertson and make it easier for him to forbid similar offensives in 1918.

 Supreme War Council

-Lloyd George played a critical role in the Foreign Secretary Arthur Balfour's famous Declaration: "His Majesty's government view with favour the establishment in Palestine of a national home for the Jewish people and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country."

 The Italians suffered a disastrous defeat at Caporetto, requiring British and French reinforcements to be sent.
 Lloyd George said he "wanted to take advantage of Caporetto to gain "control of the War".
 The Supreme War Council was inaugurated at the Rapallo Conference (6–7 November 1917).
 Lloyd George then gave a controversial speech in Paris (12 November) at which he criticised the high casualties of recent Allied "victories" (a word which he used with an element of sarcasm).
 These events led to an angry Commons debate (19 November), which Lloyd George survived.

 In reply to Robertson's 19 November memo, which warned (correctly) that the Germans would use the opportunity of Russia's departure from the war to attack in 1918 before the Americans were present in strength, Lloyd George wrote (wrongly) that the Germans would not attack and would fail if they did.
 That autumn he declared that he was willing "to risk his whole political reputation" to avoid a repetition of the Somme or Passchendaele.

 In December 1917 Lloyd George remarked to C. P. Scott that: "If people really knew, the war would be stopped tomorrow.
 But of course, they don't know, and can't know."